pratyushjain99/Project4-pratyusj/README.md

 g.
 Copy the URL and paste into an Incognito Chrome window to confirm that the Hello World web app can be reached without authentication.

 h.
-To deploy your own web service, create a ROOT.war like you did in Lab 3,
+To deploy your own web service, create a ROOT.war like you did in Lab 3, upload or push the ROOT.war to your repository, and create a Codespace as has just been described.

-**Information on deploying to GitHub Codespaces will be provided by the Task 1 deadline.**

 ### Writeup